nimitmk7/knowledge-treasure/Machine Learning/ML system design/Chapter 4 - Training Data.md

 ### Stratified Sampling
 Divide your population into groups you care about and then sample from each group separately.
 **Pro**: Samples from all rare classes are included in the selection **Con**:  It isn’t always possible, such as when it’s impossible to divide all samples into groups.
-This is especially challenging when one sample might belong to multiple groups, as in the case of multilabel tasks.5 For instance, a sample can be both class A and class B.
+This is especially challenging when one sample might belong to multiple groups, as in the case of multilabel tasks.
+For instance, a sample can be both class A and class B.

 ### Weighted Sampling
 In weighted sampling, each sample is given a weight, which determines the probability of it being selected.